dave-sommerville/social-media-app/README.md

-# Wink: My first social media site
+# FAKEBOOK: My first social media site
 This is bar far my most ambitious web development project so far.
 It's also been the most fun.
 I've had to work through numerous challenges, but a great deal of my time on this project was spent developing structure.
 The project originally called for the classes of User and Subscriber, I decided to create the class Post as well.
 I think this will help me with some future planned adjustments.
 I see that class creation is no joke, however.
 As it takes up more than half my js.
 I also chose to use getter and setter methods instead of the get and set keywords simply to help myself stay organized.
 I also got to discover the joy (and anguish) of debugging repeatedly, which in itself is good practice.
 ## Features
 - User generated posts